amoretspero/snuplc/README.md

 Fixed <code>dynamic_cast</code> type unmatching error.
 Now <code>term</code> only consists of <code>number</code> is converted to negative number when preceding minus sign(<code>-</code>) is present.

+**2016-04-24 20:11 KST**
+Passes all default tests without bugs.
+Added more tests for complex codes and should-throw-error cases.
+Need to pass <code>strange</code> tests.
+They are in <code>test/parser/strnage</code> folder.

 ### Notice
 Arrays do not have to support array assignments.